zentuit/soomla-ios-core/README.md

 	#endif
     ```

-3. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
+4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
 Initialize _StoreController_ with the class you just created:

-      ```Java
-       StoreController.getInstance().initialize(getApplicationContext(),
-                                           new YourStoreAssetsImplementation(),
-                                           "YOUR PUBLIC KEY FROM GOOGLE PLAY",
-                                           false);
+      ```objective-c
+       [[StoreController getInstance] initializeWithStoreAssets:[[MuffinRushAssets alloc] init]];
       ```

 And that's it !
 You have Storage and in-app purchesing capabilities...
 ALL-IN-ONE.